firste/evaluation-instruments/instruments/pdsqi_9/README.md

 ## 🛠 Features

 - **PDSQI-9** is a validated rubric for evaluating medical summaries
-- Uses LLM-as-a-Judge prompts to assign structured scores on a 1-5 Likert scale with explanations
+- It uses LLM-as-a-Judge prompts to assign structured scores on a 1-5 Likert scale with explanations
-- Handles multiple note inputs from a series of patient encounters
+- It handles multiple note inputs from a series of patient encounters
 - JSON-based input and output

 ---